Emma Blackery: Villains (2018–2020)

-Blackery released "Cute Without You", produced with Toby Scott, in April 2019.
+Blackery released "Cute Without You", coproduced with Toby Scott, in April 2019, adapted from a demo she produced herself as part of a collaboration with Rimmel London the year prior.
 In July 2019, she performed at the Evoke festival in Brentwood and for BBC Radio 5 Live, where Nihal Arthanayake interviewed her for his Headliners series.
 In December 2019 she performed an unreleased song titled "Plot Holes" at SitC Winter Edition at the NEC.